-If the police and/or Crown Prosecution Service decide not to charge the individual with an offence, or decide to administer a caution, or the person is acquitted by a Court, the police should wherever possible aim to pass all information they have which may be relevant to a disciplinary case to the CEO within three working days of the decision.
+If the police and/or Crown Prosecution Service have investigated the matter and decided not to charge the individual with an offence, or decide to administer a caution, or the person is acquitted by a Court, the police will wherever possible aim to pass all information they have which may be relevant to a disciplinary case to the CEO within three working days of the decision.
 In those circumstances the CEO and the local authority designated officer should proceed as described above.

 In any case in which children's social care has undertaken enquiries to determine whether the child or children are in need of protection, any information obtained in the course of those enquiries which is relevant to a disciplinary case should also be passed to the school and the Head Teacher should request this information.

-Supporting those involved they are kept informed of both the progress of their case and current work-related issues.
-Social contact with colleagues and friends will not be prevented unless there is evidence to suggest that such contact is likely to be prejudicial to the gathering and presentation of evidence.
+Supporting those involved